 Look in detail at the questions you are asking.
 Some of them may now be redundant or irrelevant and need to be removed.
 Particularly look out for:

-- Items that are frequently skipped (people may not feel they are relevant to them or the question may be confusing)
+- items scoring very highly year on year items that are frequently skipped (people may not feel they are relevant to them or the question may be confusing)

-- Items that feel irrelevant to your organization
+- items that feel irrelevant to your organisation

 Assess the effectiveness and impact of your executive and team reporting so that it can be improved.
 Make sure: